moak13/filter/README.md

 # filter

-An approach to handling filtering in a stacked framework
+A new Flutter project to show an approach to handling filtering in a stacked framework.